 In most computer forensic examinations, the next step is to make an exact copy of the data residing on the evidence hard disk (or other electronic digital storage devices).
 The need to create such a copy is consistent with the essential concern not to change the evidence.

 Two types of methodology can be followed for acquiring the image of digital evidence such as follows.

 - Dead/Offline Acquisition

 Often when creating a disk image a cryptographic hash is calculated of the entire disk.
 Commonly used cryptographic hashes are MD5, SHA1 and/or SHA256.

 By recalculating the integrity hash at a later time, one can determine if the data in the disk image has been changed.
 This by itself does not protect against intentional tampering but can indicate that the data was altered, e.g. due to corruption.
 The integrity hash does not indicate where in the data the alteration has occurred.
 Therefore some image tools and/or formats provide for additional integrity checks like:

 - Piecewise hashing

-There are so many court approved imaging devices available in the market to image any type of digital media (IDE, SATA, SCSI, SAS, USB etc.).
+There are so many courts approved imaging devices available in the market to image any type of digital media (IDE, SATA, SCSI, SAS, USB, etc.).
 Few examples are mentioned below: